From preventing her own marriage as a child to making the village child marriage fre

 It was a long and arduous journey but her persistence paid off.
 Her family finally called off her marriage and she could continue her education.

 Her happiness was short lived as she increasingly realized that other girls in Hinsla were not as fortunate.
 She could not reconcile to the fact that her friends had to give up on their childhood.
 Inspired by the change she could bring about in her own family, she decided to mobilize other children to end the age old tradition of child marriage in her village.

 ‘Ghunghat Pratha’ or the regressive practice of women in Hinsla covering their faces with veil was something the children were vehemently opposed to.

 Along with other children of the village, she amplified her fight against child marriage and ‘Ghunghat Pratha’.
 It took a year for change to slowly come about.
 Women were encouraged to speak up and voice their opinions.

-In 2013, Payal was chosen as the jury member for World’s children’s prize for her work towards the community.
-She was ecstatic.
-In Sweden she got the opportunity to meet other achievers like herself and got exposed to an environment that benefited her in many ways to continue on the path she had chosen for herself.
+In 2013, Payal was chosen as the jury member for the ‘World’s Children’s Prize’ for her work in Hinsla.
+She had realized her dream of a child marriage and ‘Ghunghat Pratha’ free Hinsla.
+She travelled to Sweden where she had the opportunity to meet other achievers like herself and got exposed to an environment that benefited her in many ways to continue on the path she had chosen for herself.